SimdQuickHeap: The QuickHeap Reconsidered: Related work

-\parag{Other priority queues.} There are also data structures that exploit integer keys, that typically are \emph{monotone} and do not allow decreasing keys.
-See~\cite{monotone-priority-queue-review} for a survey.
+\parag{Other priority queues.} There are also data structures that exploit integer keys.
+These data structures are typically limited to workloads where the deleted elements increase monotonically.
+We refer to the survey by Costa et al.~\cite{monotone-priority-queue-review} for an overview.
 The radix heap~\cite{radix-heap} inserts keys into a bucket based on the largest bit in which they differ from the current minimum, and has amortized complexity $\BigO(\log C)$ per operation when inserted keys are at most $C$ larger than the current minimum.
 Like the QuickHeap, bucket sizes grow roughly exponentially.
 Further examples are bucket queues~\cite{bucket-queue,two-level-bucket-queue} (similar to bucket sort) and $\BigO(\log w)$ dynamic predecessor structures for $w$-bit keys like Van Emde Boas trees~\cite{van-emde-boas-trees}, Y-fast tries~\cite{xy-fast-trie}, and fusion trees~\cite{fusion-trees}.

 \parag{Practical/engineered priority queues.} Given the plethora of theoretical results, there are surprisingly few engineered implementations.
-See~\cite{back-to-basics-priority-queues} for a 2014 survey of the performance of the classic data structures.
 Sequence heaps (2000)~\cite{sequence-heap} provide an optimized I/O-efficient implementation based on merging sorted lists, with the drawback that elements are eagerly sorted, even when they are never removed.
 The QuickHeap (2010)~\cite{quickheap} is indeed much faster when only few elements are removed, and competitive on synthetic benchmarks, but in theory is less I/O-efficient than the sequence heap.
 The superscalar sample queue (S${}^3$Q, 2021)~\cite{superscalar-queue} is a much more recent engineered data structure based on super scalar sample sort~\cite{super-scalar-sample-sort}, that uses $k$-way partitioning instead of $k$-way merging to reach the optimal I/O-complexity.
 In particular, partitioning tends to be easier to optimize than merging, even though $k$-way splitting is harder to do evenly than data-independent $k$-way merging.

 One further engineered data structure is the B-heap~\cite{b-heap}, which implements an implicit binary heap using a recursive layout like the Van Emde Boas tree~\cite{van-emde-boas-trees}.